withparadox2/withparadox2.github.io/README.md

 # License

-The content of the site (blog posts, presentation slides, etc.) are licensed as [Creative Commons CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode).
+The content of the site are licensed as [Creative Commons CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode).

 The code powering the site is licensed as: